+The last 3 years have seen our organization apply itself to that ambitious goal with conviction.
 2017 and 2018 were consumed by vigorous planning and preparation, including consultation, research and analysis.
-Aware of the time needed to nurture the different components of a generative innovation sector, and keen to progress Armenia's transition as quickly as possible, 2018 saw us launch some crucial programs aimed at sowing the seeds of scientific research and innovation: our Fellowship program, Advanced Solutions Center (ASCENT), the Global Innovation Forum and our Science and Technology Angels Network (STAN) already began to take their first exploratory steps.
+Aware of the time needed to nurture certain components of a generative ecosystem, and keen to progress Armenia's transition as quickly as possible, 2018 saw us launch some crucial programs aimed at sowing the seeds of scientific research and innovation: our Fellowship program, Advanced Solutions Center (ASCENT), the Global Innovation Forum (GIF) and our Science and Technology Angels Network (STAN) already began to take their first exploratory steps.